pyladies/project-admin-logisitics/policies/new_chapter_policy.md

 ## 1. Why is this policy necessary?

-- We had many inactive chapters, that never took off since they were created
+- We had many inactive chapters, that never took off since they were created.

 - We find chapters with more than one organizers to be more successful, and therefore it should be part of a minimum requirement.